dag7dev/awesome-anbernic/README.md

 - Saving doesn't seem to work / saves don't work
   - **Replace your SD Card with one made by a reputable brand**.
 Best ones: Samsung, Sandisk, Lexar, Kingston, Transcend.

+- No audio / audio doesn't work / stock os audio issue
+  - Assuming that you haven't permanently damaged your console, make sure that audio output option is 'auto' (or desired one).

 - Battery upgrade / batteries / battery compatible with...
     1) Check the specs of the target battery match with the original one (not considering mAh)
     2) Check their connectors